-- Longzhou Jie (龙舟节): The dragon boat festival.
-This is not a traditional name, though.
-Instead, a direct translation of the English name.
+- Longzhou Jie (龙舟节): This is a direct translation of the English name.

 10. Apart From Dragon Boating and Eating Zongzi, There Are Other Festive Activities

-Other than boat races and the eating of rice dumplings, many other rituals and customs are associated with the Chinese Dragon Boat Festival.
-For example, sachets full of insect-repelling herbs would be made and worn.
+Other than boat races and the eating of rice dumplings, many other rituals and customs are associated with the Dragon Boat Festival.
+For example, making and wearing sachets of insect-repelling herbs.

 In Taiwan, there is also the unusual practice of “balancing” an egg at the stroke of noon, the practice itself known as li dan (立蛋).
 Doing so is believed to secure good fortune.

 Similarly, in rustic Taiwanese communities, clean well water known as wu shi shui (午时水) would be drawn and drank at noon.
 Doing so is believed to be good for health.
 Clean water drawn from wells at this hour is also believed to be the strongest in yang i.e. positive energy, and the practice was mentioned as early as the Song Dynasty.